 How to Reduce or Delay Your Payments

 The typical federal student loan repayment plan, called the Standard Repayment Plan, generally gives you up to ten years to repay your student loan (up to thirty years for consolidation loans).
+For many borrowers struggling to afford their student loans, income-driven repayment plans are the best option.
+These plans base monthly payments on your current income, with payments sometimes as low as $0/month, and offer forgiveness of any outstanding balance after 20–25 years of qualifying payments.
 Other repayment plans may lower your payments (at least initially).
 These plans do not reduce your total obligation, but they let you pay it off more slowly.
 This means that additional interest will be added to the loan, and you could end up paying more interest in exchange for more affordable monthly payments.

 Income Driven Repayment Plans.
 In recent years, the government has created a range of income-driven repayment (IDR) plans.
-These plans calculate your monthly payment after considering your income, rather than basing the plan on your loan balance.
+These plans calculate your monthly payment after considering your income.
 By lowering monthly payments—in some cases to zero—these plans help you avoid default, which prevents tax refund intercepts, wage garnishment, seizure of benefits, and high collection costs.